Rules of Conduct

 Westerly Library and Wilcox Park Rules of Conduct

-• The use of cell phones, pagers, and other communication devices are only permitted if used in a manner that does not disturb others.
-All ringers must be silenced.
+• The use of cell phones and other communication/audible devices are only permitted if used in a manner that does not disturb others.
+All ringers should be silenced.

-• Library and park users may not block aisles, walkways, entrances, or exits in any manner.
+• Aisles, walkways, entrances, or exits should not be blocked in any manner.

-• Appropriate attire must be worn.
+• Appropriate attire must be worn at all times.
 Shoes and shirts are required.

 • Should a patron’s odor, either from their body, clothes, or personal belongings so strongly impair another’s ability to use the library and/or park, they may be asked to leave.